Eating ‘A lo Pobre’ in Peru: The Tasty Dishes You Should Try

 Indeed, dishes made a lo pobre have become staples in Peruvian cuisine in their own right.
 For Peruvians, making or ordering lomo saltado a lo pobre, for example, isn’t just out of caprice, but in fact they’d find themselves with an imperfect meal sans a lo pobre.

 The negative connotation to a lo pobre is far gone, and you’ll find the below dishes in all kinds of restaurants around Lima and beyond.
-These dishes are testament to Peruvians’ love of food and outrageous creativity.
+They are testament to Peruvians’ love of food and outrageous creativity.

 These are the dishes you should try: